lullak/ChatApp/README.md

 ## How it works
 - Login issues a JWT stored as an HttpOnly cookie (`token`).
 SignalR uses that cookie for auth.
 - On connect the server sends per‑group base64 AES keys.
 Client `wwwroot/js/aes.js` .
 - Encrypted messages use the format: `ENC:<ivBase64>:<cipherBase64>`.
-Server stores encrypted payloads opaque; clients decrypt and sanitize with DOMPurify .
+Server stores encrypted payloads; clients decrypt and sanitize with DOMPurify .